Costa Rica Digital Nomad Visa — 2026 Update

 Costa Rica Digital Nomad Visa Overview

-Costa Rica officially launched its Digital Nomad Visa in 2022 to welcome remote workers, freelancers, and entrepreneurs who want to live and work in one of the world’s most naturally stunning and peaceful countries.
+Costa Rica officially launched its Digital Nomad Visa (officially known as Estancia para Trabajadores Remotos) in 2022 to attract remote workers, freelancers, and entrepreneurs looking to live and work in one of the world’s most naturally stunning and politically stable countries.

-This visa was introduced as part of Costa Rica’s efforts to attract global talent and boost its economy by offering legal residency for digital nomads and their families.
-With a relatively straightforward application process and generous tax benefits, it has quickly become a top choice for location-independent professionals.
+The program was introduced to bring in global talent while supporting the local economy, offering a special legal stay permit for digital nomads and their families.
+Thanks to its straightforward application process and generous tax benefits, it has quickly become one of the most attractive options for location-independent professionals.

 Who Is It For?